Velythyl/velythyl.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey there!
 My name is Charlie Gauthier.
-I'm currently a masters' student @ [Mila](https://mila.quebec/en/) with [Liam Paull](https://liampaull.ca/).
+I'm currently a PhD student @ [Mila](https://mila.quebec/en/) with [Liam Paull](https://liampaull.ca/) and [Glen Berseth](https://neo-x.github.io/).
-I am starting my PhD with Liam Paull and [Glen Berseth](https://neo-x.github.io/) in winter 2023.

-I am super interested in practical RL, robotics, and vision for robotics.
-Specifically, I find ways to create autocurricula to make RL training faster, more generalizable, and/or more reliable.
-One of the reasons I work in learning for robotics is because I believe automation is the single most useful way to solve our current climate crisis.
+I am interested in practical RL, robotics, and vision for robotics.
+Specifically, I am interested "morphological adaptation" in RL, e.g. training RL for a wide array of robotic morphologies and subsequently adapting zero-shot to a new morphology.
+One of the reasons I work in
+learning for robotics
+is because I believe automation is the single most promising way to solve our current climate crisis.
-See my [blogpost on the subject]({{'/blog/2022/economy-of-scale/' | site.baseurl}}) for more insights into my thinking.

 I've recently became enamored with legged robots.
 Hit me up if you have a cool project idea involving them.